Search

 Article 16

-Members of local (provincial, district and village) councils shall be elected through direct elections,
+In this system members of local (provincial, district and village) councils shall be elected through direct elections,

 Article 17

-2. The manner of the election of provincial and district governors shall be specified by law
+Provincial and district governors can be elected directly or indirectly.
+The manner of the election of provincial and district governors shall be specified by law.

 Article 18